filecoin-project/specs/content/algorithms/crypto/randomness.md

 While all elements are not needed for every use of entropy (e.g. the inclusion of the round number is not necessary prior to genesis or outside of leader election, other entropy is only used sometimes, etc), we draw randomness as follows for the sake of uniformity/simplicity in the overall protocol.

-In all cases, a (drand)[drand] signature is used as the base of randomness: it is hashed using blake2b in order to obtain a usable randomness seed.
+In all cases, a [drand](drand) signature is used as the base of randomness: it is hashed using blake2b in order to obtain a usable randomness seed.
 In order to make randomness seed creation uniform, the protocol derives all such seeds in the same way, using blake2b as a hash function to generate a 256-bit output as follows:

 In round `n`, for a given randomness lookback `l`, and serialized entropy `s`: